Global Marshall Plan Initiative: Origins

 The long-term goal of the initiative is to establish a global eco-social market economy and alter the current failing global framework to lead to long-lasting peace and sustainability.
 From the beginning, the founders set themselves the goal of developing the initiative as openly as possible and also of winning over the support of the economy.
 All actors and parts of the global society should find that in the Global Marshall Plan one-sided organization can constructively be prevented.
 The initiative aims to provide the greatest possible support to the world to ensure that the plan is continually developed in its substance, quality, implementation and coverage.

 In a series of lectures in 2003–4, the initiative was refined further.
 Eventually the first report on the Global Marshall Plan Initiative (“Global Marshall Plan – A Planetary Contract for a global Eco-Social Market Economy) was compiled.
 It was published in September 2004.

-In the meantime, more and more members of the European Parliament and national parliaments began to back the initiative.
-Soon organizations from the civil society and the economy followed, as well as the first university.
-The initiative has been received very well internationally and has grown into a network made up of over 5000 individual supporters, organizations as well as numerous federal states and communities.
+Gradually, an increasing number of members from both the European Parliament and national parliaments started to support the initiative.
+This was soon followed by endorsements from civil society organizations, economic entities, and the first university.
+The initiative has garnered international acclaim, evolving into a network comprising over 5,000 individual supporters, organizations, various federal states, and communities.

 Believing that change will come from the center of society, supporters raise awareness of the issues surrounding globalization and motivate those around them for the implementation of fair globalization.
 Lectures are an essential part of spreading the word.
 By raising awareness and informing, alliances are formed, and pressure is created from “bottom-up”.
 Those motivated are trained through multiplier training in Global Marshall Plan Academies.